top of page

 This reset isn’t about tossing everything.
 It’s about choosing what truly matters and setting up craft storage ideas that work long term.

-The 30-Minute January Reset Plan
+The 30-Minute Reset Plan for Kids' Artwork

 Step 1: Gather All Artwork in One Spot (5 minutes)